 3.6.3.
 Engine failures, shutdown and restart at a safe height P> > 3.6.4.
 Fuel dumping (simulated) P> > 3.6.5.
 Wind shear at take-off/landing P X FFS only 3.6.6.
 Simulated cabin pressure failure/ emergency descent P> > 3.6.7.
 Incapacitation of flight crew member P> > 3.6.8.
-Other emergency procedures as outlined in the appropriate aeroplane flight manual (AFM) P> > PILOT AEROPLANES AND SINGLE-PILOT PERFORMANCE COMPLEX AEROPLANES PR ACTICAL TRAII NING RATING SKILL ROF.
+Other emergency procedures as outlined in the appropriate aeroplane flight manual (AFM) P> > I-PILOT AEROPLANES AND SINGLE-PILOT PERFORMANCE COMPLEX AEROPLANES PR ACTICAL TRAIL NING RATING SKILL ROF.
 CHECK Manoeuvres/procedures FSTD A Instructor initials when training completed Tested or checked in FSTD or A Examiner initials when test or check completed 3.6.9.
-TCAS event OTD P--> An aeroplane shall not be used FFS only 3.7.
+TCAS event OTD P-> An aeroplane shall not be used FFS only 3.7.
 3.7.1.
 Upset recovery training Recovery from stall events in: - take-off configuration; - clean configuration at low altitude; - clean configuration near maximum operating altitude; and - landing configuration.
 P FFS qualified for the training task only X An aeroplane shall not be used for this exercise 3.7.2.
 The following upset exercises: - recovery from nose-high at various bank angles; and - recovery from nose-low at various bank angles P FFS qualified for the training task only X An aeroplane shall not be used for this exercise FFS only 3.8.
 Instrument flight procedures 3.8.1 Adherence to departure and arrival routes and ATC instructions P> > М

-CAR - FCL Civil Aviation R egulation Flight Cre w Licensin g F Rev: 01 3.8.2 Holding procedures P> > 3.8.3 3D operations to DH/A of 200 ft (60 m) or to higher minima if required by the approach procedure eccording to the AFM, RNP APCH procedury shall be chosen taking into account such in).
-3.8.3.1 Manually, without flight director P> > M (skill test only) PILOT AEROPLANES AND SINGLE-PILOT PERFORMANCE COMPLEX AEROPLANES PR.
-ACTICAL TRAIN NING E RATING SKILL ROF.
-CHECK Manoeuvres/procedures FSTD A Instructor initials when training completed Tested or checked in FSTD or A Examiner initials when test or check completed 3.8.3.2 Manually, with flight director P--> > 1 1
+CAR - FCL Civil Aviation Regulation Flight Crew Licensin w Licensin Rev: 02 3.8.2 Holding procedures P> > 3.8.3 3D operations to DH/A of 20 or to higher minima if requapproach procedure Note: According to the AFM, RNP APC manually shall be chosen taking into a limitation).
+3.8.3.1 Manually, without flight di rector P--> > M (skill test only) MULTI-PILOT AEROPLANES AND SIN- HIGH-PERFORMANCE COMPLEX AER - PR.
+ACTICAL TRAIN IING E RATING SKILL ROF.
+CHECK Manoeuvres/procedures FSTD A Instructor initials when training completed Tested or checked in FSTD or A Examiner initials when test or check completed 3.8.3.2 Manually, with flight director or : P--> >